EyasuTeshome/shifttracker/job-search/understanding-the-recruitment-process.md

 ### Why is it important?

 Job searching can be very challenging.
 Since many candidates apply for each position,  companies must find the one that is fit for the job efficiently.
 So they filter applicants with strategies designed to optimize the process.
-Familiarizing yourself with the recruitment process from the company perspective helps you identify those screening moments and the factors you can control.
+Familiarizing yourself with the recruitment process from the company's perspective helps you identify those screening moments and the factors you can control.
 Thus, you can focus on activities that will help you advance in recruitment and get a fantastic job.

 ### The recruitment process from a company’s perspective

 Watch the following video to familiarize yourself with the different stages of the recruitment process and the challenges in each one.
 Please be ready to take notes as you watch the video, either online or on a piece of paper.

 [![Watch the video](https://img.youtube.com/vi/-gX_cv6q4vo/0.jpg)](https://youtu.be/-gX_cv6q4vo)

 ## How can you increase your chances of moving forward in the recruitment process?